joachimbrand/Rimu.jl/docs/src/dictvectors.md

 similar functions when performing reductions, as that will make the operations compatible with MPI.

-In addition, Rimu defines the following functions.
+In addition, Rimu defines the following function.

 ```@docs
-zero!
-add!
 walkernumber
 ```